-Nursing Ladder systems provide in-house education for career advancement and recognize and provide those advancements to nurses with superior clinical skills.
+Nursing Ladder systems are also good ways to pay for nursing school.
+They provide in-house education for career advancement and recognize and provide those advancements to nurses with superior clinical skills.
 These programs operate inside specific institutions.
 Each step up the ladder is associated with pay and responsibility increases or/and some title change indicative of your advanced role.

-The key advantages of student loans is that they enable you to attend school full-time so you can concentrate on your studies and you don’t start to pay them off until you graduate.
+The key advantages of student loans are that they enable you to attend school full-time so you can concentrate on your studies and you don’t start to pay them back until you graduate.
 The federal student loan program is the best route for educational loans.
 The interest rate is lower than private loans and you have a long time over which to pay them.